RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 Salt is the most common cause of the ‘ski-slope’ effect.
 Capillary electrophoresis instruments such as our sequencers are quite sensitive to the presence of excess salt.
 It tends to favor detection of smaller fragments over larger ones.
 Our purification protocols are designed to minimize this problem, but it still occurs at times.

-The terminator concentrations are carefully adjusted to statistically favor long extension, and the enzyme is modified to be able to accept bulky dye molecules as substrates.
-Several of the possible explanations given above for the “ski-slope” affect all work by increasing the statistical likelihood of early termination.
+The terminator concentrations are carefully adjusted to statistically favor long extension and the enzyme is modified to be able to accept bulky dye molecules as substrates.
+Several of the possible explanations given above for the “ski-slope” effect all work by increasing the statistical likelihood of early termination.

 C. OTHER TYPES OF CONTAMINANTS

-The sequence is generally good, but there’s one place where a huge green (or red or black) peak obscures everything under it.
+The sequence is generally good, but there is one place where a huge green (or red or black) peak obscures everything under it.
 The peak shape is clearly abnormal.
-This is a common artifact of automated sequencing that arises from complexes formed between the sequencing dyes and unknown other components (often contaminants).
-There are two things that cause this artifact: First, if our sample cleanup is flawed, we might have left excess unincorporated dyes in the sample.
-We’ll usually catch this, since it’s pretty obvious on the gel image.
-Second, your sample itself may have a contaminant that binds unincorporated dyes.
+This is a common artifact of sequencing that arises from complexes formed between the sequencing dyes and other unknown components (often contaminants).
+If our sample cleanup is flawed, we might have left excess unincorporated dyes in the sample.
+We will usually catch this, since it is pretty obvious on the array image.
+Or the sample itself may have a contaminant that binds unincorporated dyes.
 In either case, you may be able to manually re-call the bases “underneath” the blob-peak.
-If the Retrogen technicians feel this is not possible, and if the “blob” appears to arise from our own processing problem, will initiate a no-charge repeat for you upon request.
+If the Retrogen technicians feel this is not possible, and if the “blob” appears to arise from our own processing problem, we will initiate a no-charge repeat for you upon request.

 D. MULTIPLE SIGNALS

 Alternatively, if the sample is a PCR product, these large peaks may arise from a small PCR product contaminating the main sample.
-These products are usually not seen on agarose gels since they are such a small amount of the PCR reaction, but the produce signal in a sequencing reaction which make the data difficult to interpret at best.
-Cut the PCR product out of the gel to isolate a single band, and try again.
+These products are usually not seen on agarose gels since they are such a small amount of the PCR reaction, but they produce signal in a sequencing reaction which makes the data difficult to interpret at best.
+Cut the PCR product out of the gel to isolate a single band and try again.

 The first 20-50 nucleotides are fine, but suddenly the chromatogram shows mixed peaks or terrible background.
 When the template DNA is actually a mixture of two clones that are identical up to the cloning site and diverge thereafter, multiple sequences are generated.
 To avoid this problem, always streak out the clones to single colonies to ensure they are completely clonal.